RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 ### Interesting
 1. Workflow engine that supports job dependencies, retries and priority
+2. RSS Feed reader that runs as a service and saves the text as blobs in a blob storage mechanism (db?)

 ### CLI Applications
 1. CLI application called `td` that takes the input and makes a todo item in the daily obsidian note with the timestamp of when it was made